 For example, since cocaine has a very short high and therefore is in the body for significantly less time than meth or Adderall, someone who has been abusing cocaine will begin to feel symptoms and enter the withdrawal phase much faster than those stimulants that remain in the body longer.

-Also, if someone was specifically abusing a prescription ADHD stimulant, then their withdrawal timeline will also depend on whether they were using an extended-release version, which can often remain in the body for as long 24 hours, taking days for the withdrawal symptoms to appear and greatly lengthening their stimulant withdrawal timeline.
+Also, if someone was specifically abusing a prescription ADHD stimulant, then their withdrawal timeline will also depend on whether they were using an extended-release version, which can often remain in the body for as long as 24 hours.
+It could take days for the withdrawal symptoms to appear and greatly lengthening their stimulant withdrawal timeline.

 Keeping those distinctions in mind, the general stimulant withdrawal timeline can be broken down as follows:

-This is what’s known as the “crash phase,” when the drug exits the body and the early withdrawal symptoms, usually depression, fatigue, and increased appetite begin to appear and, for some stimulants, reach their peak intensity.
+1 to 3 Days: This is what’s known as the “crash phase,” when the drug exits the body and the early withdrawal symptoms; usually depression, fatigue, and increased appetite begin to appear and, for some stimulants, reach their peak intensity

 If someone has been using cocaine, they can expect to experience symptoms in just a couple hours after their last dose, and a crash phase that can last up to several days.
 Crack peaks even faster, and so withdrawal symptoms can start in as little as one hour after their last dose, and definitely no longer than 12 hours.
 The crash phase for crack is about 24 hours in length.